What To Wear At The Races

 Are you on the lookout for the perfect ensemble for a day at the races?
 Worry not!
 Our expert teams have meticulously curated a guide to ensure you not only look stunning but also stay comfortably chic, whether you’re headed to the regal grounds of Royal Ascot or enjoying a laid-back afternoon at Newton Abbot.

-Navigate the unique dress codes of various UK racecourses, some with stringent rules, detailed on their websites.
+Navigate the unique dress codes of various UK racecourses, some of which have stringent rules detailed on their websites.
 Factor in the ever-changing British weather, and your outfit choices may hinge on the racecourse, specific enclosures, and the time of year.
 Join us on a journey to discover the perfect racing attire that seamlessly blends sophistication with practicality!

 Things to Consider For Your Raceday Outfit

-When planning your outfit for a day at the races make sure you take the following factors into consideration:
+When planning your outfit for a day at the races, make sure you consider the following factors:

 1. Time of year – a summer outfit at Newmarket Racecourse or Kempton Racecourse will be different from one at Newbury Racecourse in winter!

-2. Which enclosure you’re in – certain parts of racecourses have different dress codes.
+2. Which enclosure are you in?
+Certain parts of racecourses have different dress codes.

-3. Weather – as with any outfit check on the weather so you don’t get caught in a shower unprepared.
+3. Weather – as with any outfit, check the weather so you don’t get caught in a shower unprepared.

-5. Racecourse – some racecourses are more relaxed in general and at certain meetings, again this information can be found on their websites
+5. Racecourse – some racecourses are more relaxed in general and at specific meetings, again, this information can be found on their websites.

 So let’s look at some examples…

-What to Wear A Summers Horse Racing Meeting – Ladies’ Guide
+What to Wear to A Summer’s Horse Racing Meeting – Ladies’ Guide

 For a summer’s day at the races, you will no doubt want to look and feel good.
-For this reason, a nice summer light dress is often the choice that is favoured as a classy horse racing outfit for ladies.
-However, as lovely and warm as the sun can be, it can turn into a race day disaster if you don’t wear the right outfit.
+For this reason, a lovely summer light dress is often the favoured choice as a classy horse racing outfit for ladies.
+However, as beautiful and warm as the sun can be, it can turn into a race day disaster if you don’t wear the right outfit.

-When attending the races in summer the best option is to wear a flowy, elegant dress; something that you feel comfortable in but also stands out from the crowd.
+When attending the races in the summer, the best option is to wear a flowy, elegant dress – something that makes you feel comfortable but also stands out from the crowd.

-The flowy dress gives better ventilation so you don’t get sticky and helps you to avoid any fake tan disasters – for those who like that – as we know how terrible that can be!
+The flowy dress provides better ventilation, so you don’t get sticky, and helps you avoid any fake tan disasters – for those who prefer that – as we know how terrible that can be!

 What Should I Wear to the horse races

-Any colour can be worn on a summer’s day although wearing black and dark colours may not be a smart idea as you may get too hot.
+Any colour can be worn on a summer’s day, although wearing black and dark colours may not be a brilliant idea as you may get too hot.

-Footwear can be a struggle as you are on your feet for most of the day and can be doing quite a lot of walking.
-Unfortunately, walking boots may not suit the look so we advise you to wear heels such as wedges or block heels.
-Wedges are the perfect footwear for the races as they are comfortable to walk in and they match the summer theme with the sandal type heel.
+Footwear can be a struggle, as you are on your feet for most of the day and often engage in a lot of walking.
+Unfortunately, walking boots may not suit the look, so we recommend wearing heels such as wedges or block heels.
+Wedges are the perfect footwear for races, as they are comfortable to walk in, and they match the summer theme with their sandal-type heel.

 beige shoes for the races